Mental Health and Psychosocial Support expertise for emergency relief

 Approach and conditions for deployment of experts

-If you consider working as a MHPSS expert for DSS MHPSS and would like to apply, we ask you to register yourself as an expert through our website by following this LINK.
+We will switch to a new RVO in-house database which is currently under construction.
+The current database via NWP is therefore closed.
+We expect that you can register January 2023, so keep an eye out on the RVO website.
 We are looking for experts with expertise in assessments, monitoring and evaluation, conducting 4Ws service mappings, interagency coordination (setting up and temporarily running MHPSS Working Groups) and MHPSS situational analysis of humanitarian response.
 Additionally, language skills are considered an asset.
 In the Terms of Reference you will find specific requirements for each mission.
 Before deployment all experts are required to have completed online safety course provided by the UN, such as BSAFE.

 When an international humanitarian organisation (e.g. WHO, UNICEF, UNHRC, RED CROSS RED CRESCENT, IOM) appeals to DSS MHPSS, we send an email to experts that have registered themselves on our website.
 This email contains information about the mission and starting dates.
 If interested, we might require a response on very short notice.
 Experts can be deployed within 48-72 hours.
 Based on all applications an expert will be selected and introduced to the requesting organisation.